NREL/resstock/docs/source/workflow_inputs.rst

   =============================================================================  ========  ======  ===========  ========  =========  ==========================================

   .. [#] If neither BackupHeatingSwitchoverTemperature nor CompressorLockoutTemperature provided, CompressorLockoutTemperature defaults as described above for individual heat pump types.
-  .. [#] If both BackupHeatingLockoutTemperature and CompressorLockoutTemperature provided, BackupHeatingLockoutTemperature must be greater than CompressorLockoutTemperature.
+  .. [#] If both BackupHeatingLockoutTemperature and CompressorLockoutTemperature provided, BackupHeatingLockoutTemperature must be greater than or equal to CompressorLockoutTemperature.
   .. [#] If neither BackupHeatingSwitchoverTemperature nor BackupHeatingLockoutTemperature provided, BackupHeatingLockoutTemperature defaults to 40F for electric backup and 50F for fossil fuel backup.

   .. note::